bohdanmartines/bohdanmartines.github.io/_posts/2023-10-15-deploying-your-first-spring-boot-application-to-cloud-with-aws.md

 ### Network configuration

-In the `Network settings`, we can leave the default VPC network chosen.
+In the **Network settings**, we can leave the default VPC network chosen.
 This specifies the part of AWS cloud in which our machine will be running.

-In `Firewall (security groups)` select `Create security group`.
+In **Firewall (security groups)** select **Create security group**.
-Check `Allow SSH traffic from` checkbox, leave `Anywhere` in the dropdown on the right.
+Check **Allow SSH traffic from** checkbox, leave **Anywhere** in the dropdown on the right.
 Please make sure to narrow down the IP addresses where you allow connection from when you deal with a production application.
 This is important because helps prevent malicious users accessing our application.
-Check `Allow HTTP traffic from the internet` box as we will want to call out Spring Boot application.
+Check **Allow HTTP traffic from the internet** box as we will want to call out Spring Boot application.

 ![Network Settings](/assets/2024-10-15/network_settings.png){: width="450" }

 ### Storage configuration

-In `Configure storage`, we can leave the minimum value of 8 GB, this will be more than enough for our simple application.
+In **Configure storage**, we can leave the minimum value of 8 GB, this will be more than sufficient for our simple application.

 ![Configure storage](/assets/2024-10-15/configure_storage.png){: width="450" }

-You can leave `Advanced details` section with default values.
+You can leave **Advanced details** section with default values.

 ### Run instance

-Now review the summary, and, if everything is as expected, hit `Launch instance`.
+Now review the summary, and, if everything is as expected, hit **Launch instance**.

 ![Launch instance confirmation](/assets/2024-10-15/confirm_launch_instance.png){: width="300" }

-Let's return to the EC2 Dashboard and choose `Instances` in the menu on the left.
-Wait for a couple of minutes until `Status check` for your instance changes to green.
+To monitor the instance's status, return to the **EC2 Dashboard** and select **Instances** from the left-hand menu.
+Wait for the status check to turn green, indicating that the instance is ready.

 ![Instance launched](/assets/2024-10-15/instance_launched.png){: width="900" }

 ### Check connectivity

 Let's check that we can connect to the machine.
 We can find the command for it using next simple steps.

-Click on the instance ID, and push `Connect` button at the top right.
+Click on the instance ID, and push **Connect** button at the top right.
-When a new page opens, go to `SSH client` tab and find the command under `Connect to your instance using its Public DNS:`.
+When a new page opens, go to **SSH client** tab and find the command under `Connect to your instance using its Public DNS:`.
 Go to the local folder where you store the ssh key and run the command.
 You should see output similar to this.
 Keep in mind that the ip address of the box and its name will be different for you.